wilds/angular-schema-form-dynamic-select/README.md

 #### Callback results
 The results of all callbacks can be remapped using the "map" property described above.

-The two methods of callback mechanisms are:
+The two kinds of callback mechanisms are:

 ### callback and asyncCallback